 - 5.2.1 The emerging new Warwick District Plan identified in Policy H1 that Hampton Magna is a Growth Village inset within the Green Belt and Hampton-on-the-Hill is a Limited Infill Village, washed over by the Green Belt.
 The need to preserve the openness of the Green Belt as a buffer between the villages and surrounding towns is a particularly important aspect of the Local Plan and the neighbourhood Plan.
-Therefore, it is important that new large scale housing development within Hampton on the Hill or Hampton Magna is confined to the location identified in Map 3 within the boundary marked in blue. - 5.2.2 Policy DS10 Broad Location of Allocated Housing Sites identifies that sites within the Growth Villages and rural area should provide 763 new houses over the plan period (up to 2029).
-DS11 identifies that Hampton Magna will be providing an estimated number of 100 dwellings on the site to the south of Arras Boulevard.
-These numbers may change following the Inspector's findings on the Local Plan. - 5.2.3 The community considers it a key issue to ensure that the new development integrates with the existing village and does not have a detrimental effect on the amenity of the existing residents. - 5.2.4 This Neighbourhood Plan contains a detailed design framework for the new housing site.
-This framework will set out a set of principles to steer the design and delivery of this site.

-- 5.2.5 The census shows that 31% residents are over 60 years olds and 20.9% of households are One Person Households; Aged 65 and Over were over half of this.
+Therefore, it is important that new large-scale housing development within Hampton on the Hill or Hampton Magna is confined to the location identified in Map 3. - 5.2.2 Policy DS10 Broad Location of Allocated Housing Sites identifies that sites within the Growth Villages and rural area should provide 763 new houses over the plan period (up to 2029).
+DS11 identifies that Hampton Magna will be providing an estimated number of 245 dwellings on two sites identified. - 5.2.3 The community considers it a key issue to ensure that the new development integrates with the existing village and does not have a detrimental effect on the amenity of the existing residents. - 5.2.4 This Neighbourhood Plan contains a detailed design framework for the new housing sites.
+This framework sets out a set of principles to steer the design and delivery of both sites. - 5.2.5 The census shows that 31% residents are over 60 years old and 20.9% of households are One Person Households; Aged 65 and Over were over half of this.
 One Family Only Households with 65 and over was a further 13.7%.
 This indicates the need for residents to downsize. - 5.2.6 The survey shows that 45% of residents who have lived locally for 25 years or more are keen to downsize.
-There is a history of families upscaling their homes as families grew by extending existing homes or by moving within the parish.
+There is a history of family's upscaling their homes as families grew by extending existing homes or by moving within the parish.
 As children move away the reverse option would be welcomed such as the demand for bungalows with gardens. - 5.2.7 The survey showed that 22% of respondents wanted accommodation for single people and 25% indicate a need for low cost starter homes.
-The census shows a 10% local shortage of one and two bedroom homes. - 5.2.8 The survey shows that 11% of respondents wanted self or custom build option.
+The census shows a 10% local shortage of one and two-bedroom homes. - 5.2.8 The survey shows that 11% of respondents wanted self or custom build option.
 Additionally, 10 people have registered their interest in forming a communal group to progress this option with some urgency.

-Policy BNDP5 Design Principles - Residential Allocation Hampton Magna
+Policy BNDP5 Development Principles - Residential Allocations

-Development of the site identified in Map 3 below will only be considered acceptable subject to the following design principles:
+Development of the two sites identified in Map 3 below will only be considered acceptable subject to the following design principles: